kash-if/GitHub_Finder_v2/README.md

 GitHub Finder v2 App has been implemented in React.
 For App Global state management Context API is used along with useReducer hook to update state.
 GitHub API "https://api.github.com/" is used to fetch user data and repositories data from GitHub.
 "Axios" is used to make GET request to GitHub REST API.

+## Visit the deployed project and give it a try

+kash-if-github-finder-v2.netlify.app

 ## Available Scripts